Treat Sciatica, Slip Discs & Nerve Pain Without Rush.

 When should I seek urgent care?

-Warning: If you have loss of bladder control or groin numbness, seek emergency care immediately.
-Do not wait for OPD.
+Warning: Loss of bladder or bowel control, groin numbness, foot drop, or rapidly worsening weakness needs emergency care.
+Do not wait for WhatsApp or routine OPD.

-Please seek prompt evaluation if you develop new or rapidly worsening weakness, spreading numbness, fever with spine pain, or pain after a significant fall.
-These are uncommon, but they deserve timely attention so we can act early and appropriately.
+Please do not wait for routine OPD or a WhatsApp reply if you develop foot drop, loss of bladder or bowel control, numbness around the groin, rapidly worsening weakness, fever with spine pain, or pain after a significant fall.
+These symptoms are uncommon, but they need urgent medical care.

 How is spine pain assessed in clinic?